The Dream of a “Lab-On-a-Chip” Closer to Reality

 But now, researchers have found a way to dynamically configure the flow.

 In their new mechanism, “virtual channels” guide the liquid along desired paths that are created using solely electric fields.
 These flow patterns can be controlled electronically, configured, and re-configured on-demand.

-The research team’s work appear in two recent publications in Physical Review Letters and in Proceedings of the National Academy of Sciences.
+The research team’s work appears in two recent publications in Physical Review Letters and in Proceedings of the National Academy of Sciences.